hapinessjs/ng-elements-loader/projects/custom-elements-loader/README.md

 This module exposes a factory to use [ElementsLoaderService](https://github.com/hapinessjs/ng-elements-loader/blob/master/projects/ng-elements-loader) inside JavaScript's applications like `React.js`, `Vue.js` or just `standalone`.

+**THIS MODULE IS ONLY USED IN JiT (Just-in-Time) MODE AND THE BUILD WON'T BE THE MOST OPTIMIZED - TO HAVE THE BEST WAY AND THE BEST OPTIMIZED CUSTOM ELEMENTS INTEGRATION WITH AoT (Ahead-of-Time) MODE, CHECK [HERE](https://github.com/hapinessjs/ng-elements-loader/blob/master/projects/ng-elements-loader/AOT.md)**

 **DON'T USE THIS MODULE FOR ANGULAR APPLICATION**

 ## Installation